Turkish premier brands protesters extremists

-ISTANBUL Turkish Prime Minister Tayyip Erdogan accused anti-government protesters on Monday of walking "arm-in-arm with terrorism" in remarks that risked further inflaming public anger after three days of some of the most violent riots in decades.
+ISTANBUL Turkish Prime Minister Tayyip Erdogan accused anti-government protesters on Monday of walking "arm-in-arm with terrorism", remarks that could further inflame public anger after three days of some of the most violent riots in decades.

-The demonstrations showed no sign of abating on Monday with protesters returning to Taksim Square.
+The demonstrations showed no sign of abating on Monday with protesters gathering again in Taksim Square.
 Barricades of rubble hindered traffic alongside the Bosphorus waterway and blocked entry into the area.
 Leftist groups hung out red and black flags and banners calling on Erdogan to resign and declaring: "Whatever happens, there is no going back."

-In Ankara, police charged mostly teenage demonstrators and scattered them using tear gas and water cannon.
-Protesters had erected a barricade in the Kizilay government quarter and lit a fire in the road as a helicopter circled overhead.
+In Ankara, protesters threw up a barricade in the Kizilay government quarter and lit a fire in the road as a helicopter circled overhead.
+Police charged demonstrators, mostly teenagers, and scattered them using tear gas and water cannon.

 "This is a protest organised by extremist elements," Erdogan said at a news conference before departing on a trip to North Africa.
 "We will not give away anything to those who live arm-in-arm with terrorism."